 Additional Blood Tests

 In some situations, patients within the study will have had extra blood samples taken.
 The clinician receiving your consent to continue in the study will be able to tell you if this applies to you.
+Consent to the additional blood samples is optional and there will also be optional consent to give permission for blood samples to be taken for future use.

 If this applies to you, the study team have taken three additional blood samples.
 Each sample is around 15ml (three teaspoons) and is taken in the first 48 hours of the study.
 Where possible, these blood samples are taken with routine samples to minimise inconvenience/discomfort to you.
 The blood samples will be analysed for markers of inflammation and immune system function, along with genetic analysis.
+The blood samples will be shipped to the laboratory in Edinburgh in a coded fashion whereby only the research site will have access to the document that links participant codes with personal identifiable information.

 Will my participation in the study be kept confidential?